The Thing (1982) - Dagon Dog Treats

 First of all, there are less than 6 total jump scares in this movie.
 By most horror movie standards, that’s very few, especially if you compare it to some of the horror remakes that Michael Bay has resurrected.
 Every one of the jump scares serves a purpose for that moment and scene, unlike the fake scares where someone is started by a random cat or something.
 The Thing’s horror operates on dread, anxiety, and paranoia.
 The shock of the jump scares is there to release the built-up tension of the scene, and in every one of the jump scares, there is something there that is a threat.
 So what Ebert is writing doesn’t strike me as accurate when it comes to that.

 I also think that his attitude towards the characters and their behaviors is inaccurate.
-I’m not sure which stereotypes he’s talking about in his short list because Kurt Russel’s character is a blend of the drunk, psycho, and hero.
-There is no one person of the group who can so easily be categorized as one of those stereotypes.
+I’m not sure which stereotypes he’s talking about in his short list because Kurt Russell’s character is a blend of the drunk, psycho, and hero.
+No one person in the group can so easily be categorized as one of those stereotypes.
 The behavior they employ also does not come across as unbelievable to me.
 How are they supposed to behave?
 They’re isolated, surrounded by people they’ve known for years who may not be their friends anymore, and they’re being hunted by a creature that is completely alien to them.
-Their actions as trying to be as calm and rational towards each other while being only a hair away from snapping and killing the other seems pretty realistic to me.
+Their actions of trying to be as calm and rational towards each other while being only a hair away from snapping and killing the other seems pretty realistic to me.

 The only criticism that I’m really willing to accept is how gross it is and how that’s a turnoff for some people.
 If that’s your only real complaint, then that’s fine.
 I’m not a fan of gross effects either, but I am willing to put up with it because I think it actually serves a purpose here at making the monster more horrific and terrifying as a sharp juxtaposition against the horror that is being isolated and surrounded by strangers you thought you knew.